 A Yorkie can do anything!
-Whether it’s completing a design challenge in the STEAM lab, testing predictions in a science lab, performing in the senior concert band, making the final shot in the game for the Tigers, or working with children at the YWCA right here in Vancouver, the Senior School is a place where girls can further explore their talents and discover their passions.
-Our Senior School teachers are subject specialists who offer challenging and individualized instruction that caters to each girl’s learning needs and interests.
+Whether it’s completing a design challenge in the STEAM lab, testing predictions in a science lab, performing in the senior concert band, making the final shot in the game for the Tigers, or working with children at the YWCA right here in Vancouver, the Senior School is a place where students can further explore their talents and discover their passions.
+Our Senior School teachers are subject specialists who offer challenging and individualized instruction that caters to each student's learning needs and interests.

 The Advanced Placement (AP) program underscores our philosophical belief that girls should be encouraged to take self-directed academic risks that challenge their intellect and foster their growth as lifelong learners.

 The AP Program is designed for students who are ready to learn and achieve at the university level.
 In addition to experiencing the challenges of a university-level curriculum, AP inspires confidence, a sense of personal responsibility and self-reliance, and provides an academic bridge to ease the transition from secondary school to university.

 AP students stand out in the US university admissions process, as it shows the student is ready for college and has a commitment to academic excellence.